luciusnet/odin-recipes/README.md

 Basic recipe website

-The website consist of a main index page which will have links to a few recipes.
+The website consist of a main index page which have links to a few recipes.

 Only HTML